livefront/minnebar-2023-swift-ui-magic/README.md

 -----

 ### Sticky Footer
+Read and respond to the frames of SwiftUI Views to create a footer label that sticks to the bottom of the screen.

 ![A list of talks being scrolled.
 The footer label is stuck to the bottom but pushed out of the way when the content approaches.](/readmeResources/stickyFooter.gif)
 #### Notable Files
 * [TalksScreen.swift](/swiftUIMagic/swiftUIMagic/List%20Screen/TalksScreen.swift)